Russian Sign Language: Morphology

 Whereas tense is marked analytically or lexically, aspectual distinctions are marked morphologically.
-Examples of the latter include repeated the sign to indicate habituality, slow movement for durativity, and a single quick movement for completivity.
+Examples of the latter include repeating the sign to indicate habituality, slow movement for durativity, and a single quick movement for completivity.

 Adjectives and temporal adverbials along with negative, tense markers all come after the base of the sign.
 Question words tend to come at the end of the sentence.
 The plural may be marked either by doubling the sign or by signing MNOGO 'many' or RAZNYJ 'various' after the base sign.
 A dual meaning of the noun can be expressed by signing the predicate with both hands.
 Naturally masculine signs are signed at the upper part of the face whereas feminine ones are signed on the lower part of the face.

 Phonology

 Similar to other sign languages, RSL makes extensive use of facial expressions for grammatical purposes and signs are either performed with one or both hands.
 An example of the former include a headshake, furrowed eyebrows and wrinkled nose for negation.
 This form of negation must include the manual sign NOT, but the facial element may spread to other parts of the sentence.

 A 2019 study identified 116 handshapes in a corpus of more than 5000 images, 23 of which were phonologically distinct.